Security-Onion-Solutions/securityonion-docs/nids.rst

 file: This is the path for the local rules file, which must be in the ``/nsm/rules/detect-suricata/custom_file/`` directory.

 The new settings will be applied within 15 minutes.
-At that point, you will need to wait for the scheduled rule update to take place (by default, every 24 hours), or you can force the update by navigating to :ref:`detections` --> Options dropdown menu --> Suricata --> Full Update.'
+At that point, you will need to wait for the scheduled rule update to take place (by default, every 24 hours), or you can force the update by navigating to :ref:`detections` --> Options dropdown menu --> Suricata --> Full Update.